Destination Guide

 Taipei First-Time Travel Guide 2026: Airport MRT Timing, Taipei Main, and Why Ximen Is Such an Easy First Base

 Taipei is one of the easiest big-city first trips in Asia once you understand one core fact: the city is built around reliable rail movement.
-That changes almost everything.
-It shapes where to stay, how hard arrival day feels, how much you need taxis, and how realistic it is to mix old districts, shopping areas, temples, and hot spring side trips in one visit.
+That changes almost everything—shaping where to stay, how arrival day feels, how often you’ll need taxis, and how realistic it is to combine old districts, shopping areas, temples, and hot spring side trips in one visit.

-Taipei Travel's official guidance supports that view from the start.
-The MRT is framed as the city's most convenient transport tool, the Taoyuan Airport MRT makes airport access predictable, and visitor information is spread across major transport points.
-That means the best first-trip strategy is not to over-plan every attraction.
-It is to choose a base that works with the rail network and then let Taipei open outward from there.
+Taipei Travel’s official guidance supports that view from the start.
+The MRT is presented as the city’s most convenient transport tool, the Taoyuan Airport MRT makes airport access predictable, and visitor information is spread across major transport points.
+That means the best first-trip strategy isn’t to over-plan every attraction—it’s to pick a base that works with the rail network and then let Taipei unfold outward from there.

 What to know first